Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

 - Have the latest [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.

-- Install the Esp8266 board support on Arduino IDE.
+- Have the [ESP8266 board support](https://github.com/esp8266/Arduino#installing-with-boards-manager) installed on Arduino IDE.
+ESP8266 boards are not natively supported by Arduino IDE, so you need to add them manually.

     - ESP8266 boards are not natively supported by Arduino IDE, so you need to add them manually.
     - Follow the [instructions](https://github.com/esp8266/Arduino#installing-with-boards-manager) in the official Esp8266 repository.